splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/linux-uninstall.rst

 .. _otel-linux-uninstall-otel-and-tdagent:
 .. _otel-linux-uninstall-both-otel-and-tdagent:

-Uninstall the Collector and Fluentd on Linux
+Uninstall the Collector on Linux
 ================================================================

 .. note:: Before you perform the uninstall, be sure to understand its impact.
 See :ref:`otel-linux-uninstall-details`.

-If you installed the Collector and Fluentd using the :ref:`installer script<linux-scripts>` or :ref:`Debian or RPM package <linux-packages>`, you can uninstall both of these packages by running the following command:
+If you installed the Collector using the :ref:`installer script<linux-scripts>` or :ref:`Debian or RPM package <linux-packages>`, you can uninstall both of these packages by running the following command:

 .. code-block:: bash